How to Order Your Maine Driving Record

 How do points against my Maine license affect me?

 Incurring 12 or more points on your motor vehicle report will result in a short-term driver’s license suspension of up to 15 days.
 Additional points can lengthen this suspension.
-In addition, as demerit points represent unsafe driving practices, car insurance companies may charge you higher rates for auto coverage, and commercial driving employers will be less likely to hire you.
-Drivers with points on their personal Maine driving records are seen as risks by both entities and are generally given fewer opportunities.
+In addition, as demerit points represent unsafe driving practices, car insurance companies may charge you higher rates for auto coverage.

 How do I remove drivers license points from my Maine record?